 How to create a ‘car for sale’ advert for newspaper classifieds

 With the exception of car buying services, all other routes to free selling rely on one key element to work well.
 A really good advert or listing.

 It’s vital for finding success when selling your car, so it’s the best to start by gathering all the necessary information around your car that will make for a great ad.
 These tips are great for newspapers, but apply to all other free selling options too.

-You don’t need to be a creative genius to sell your car for free.
+You don’t need to be a creative genius to sell your car.
 But setting a realistic asking price is always a good start.
 So start by making sure you’ve got a recent and accurate valuation.
 Our guide to getting an online valuation and our car valuation service should help with that.

 Including all the relevant information in your advert will help you, as well as potential buyers.
 It means more enquiries will be from serious buyers, rather than people needing more details or those who didn’t really read the advert properly in the first place.